yuwei-cao-git/DRI-EDIA-F4A/README.md

 This repository has been created for anyone to reuse.
 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

 ## 🤝 Credits
-- code_of_conduct.md, contribution.md come from https://github.com/KirstieJane/STEMMRoleModels/tree/gh-pages
+- These Contributing Guidelines have been adapted from the Contributing Guidelines of [STEMM Role Models App](https://github.com/KirstieJane/STEMMRoleModels/tree/gh-pages)!
+(License: MIT)